AstarNetwork/astar-docs/docs/xcm/building-with-xcm/xc-reserve-transfer.md

 XCM allows us to transfer assets from one chain to another in several ways.
 In this chapter we'll see how to use reserve transfers.

-First of all, you need to understand that we don't just magically teleport an asset to a remote chain, i.e. actual tokens do not leave the local chain, they just migrate to a special local account controlled by a remote entity.
-Basically we create a derivative that will represent local asset on a remote chain.
-This is done by registering an asset and mapping it's supply to a sovereign account.
-That way, the `assets` pallet will handle token minting and burning automatically, so the amount of minted derivatives will always match amount of actual tokens residing in corresponding sovereign account. ок,

 Suppose we want Shibuya `SBY` tokens to be present on Shiden as a wrapped asset `wSBY`.

 - Shibuya chain will need to have Shiden's sovereign account.
 This account is controlled by Shiden and would represent funds that were sent to the remote chain (Shiden from Shibuya's perspective)